chain4travel/camino-docs/docs/apps/nodes/add-validator.md

 :::info REQUEST PENDING VALIDATORS

-You can ask for pending validators to check if your node is waiting for the `startTime` as below:
+You can ask for pending validators, to check if your node is waiting for the `startTime`, as below:

 ```sh
 curl -s -X POST --data '{